watterso/FantasyFiend/README.md

 FantasyFriend
 =============

-A series of perl scripts to help those in need with NFL.com's fantasy football
+A pseudo-shell environment to help those in need with NFL.com's fantasy football